Hopped on the Flodesk train? Me too! It’s such a breath of fresh air, isn’t it?

 Prefer video?
 Here’s a quick overview of what I just covered inside of Flodesk:

-Cool, thanks for being here!
-Drop me a comment if you’re having trouble with your freebie delivery sequence in Flodesk, cuz I’d love to help out.
+Drop me a comment if you’re having trouble with your freebie delivery sequence in Flodesk, because I’d love to help out.

 - Honest Review of Flodesk